Student athlete eligibility

-If an athlete withdraws from their bracket then a team coach must arrive to the court before the start of the scheduled match, confirming to the court desk that the athlete has withdrawn.
+If an athlete withdraws from their bracket then a team coach must arrive to the court before the start of the scheduled match to confirm to the court desk that the athlete has withdrawn.
 Time lost on courts waiting for athletes can cause considerable delays for hundreds of other participants, therefore, we may apply a penalty points for teams failing to advise the court desk of athlete withdrawals in a timely manner.

 No video replay service is available and no protests during the course of a match are permitted.
 At the organisers discretion coaches may be permitted to politely raise their arm for up to 5 seconds to alert the referee where they believe a technical error – not scoring of points and application of penalties – has occurred e.g., the referee indicated for a penalty or technical point but this was not applied or applied to the wrong player on the scoreboard; if the referee had clear sight the scoreboard error they may choose within 5 seconds pause the match and consult with their corner judges and court desk technical assistants.
 No judgement made by officials – including scoring of points and application of penalties – may be protested by a coach during the course of a match.
 Coaches must abide by the competition rules at all times and may be disqualified from coaching duties for the remainder of the competition if they are deemed to have breached these rules or the BSTF participant agreement.

 A competitor’s coach is permitted to launch a protest if they believe an uncorrected technical error occurred that would have changed the result of a match at the time the final score was published.
 Such a protest must be made immediately following the end of the contest and non-refundable fee of £50 must be paid in cash only for each protest, refundable in the case the protest is upheld only.
 Note that only technical error(s) of this type may be reversed; judgements, including all scoring judgements made by the officials during the course of the competition, will not be reversed.